pptacher/web_scraper/paris.fr/cpp/README.md

 ```
 ./booking_mt.bin n
 ```
 where n is an integer representing the number of threads.
 If not given in argument, the number of threads is determined at runtime.
-If you want to be able to book several appointments simultaneously, your email provider must support aliases like john+1234@gmail.com.
+If you want to be able to book several appointments simultaneously, using only 1 email address, your email provider must support aliases like john+1234@gmail.com (eg. google, outlook).

 6. When an availability is posted on the site and waiting for you to book, solve the captcha which appears in the terminal.